First IL High School Chess Champion DeFotis Passes Away

 Word has reached the ICA that Mr. DeFotis has passed away at the age of 65.
-He died yesterday, September 5.
-Visitation will be held Saturday (9/9) from 1 PM to 3 PM at the Yurs Funeral Home in St. Charles.
-Funeral Services will follow at 3 PM at the same location.
-Burial will be private.
-For information please call the funeral home at 630-584-0060.
+He died September 5.
+Funeral services were held at Yurs Funeral Home in St. Charles on September 9 followed by a private burial service.

 Mr. DeFotis won or tied for first in the US Junior Championship three times (according to Chessgames.com).
 He also tied for first in the 1973 Illinois Open.

 Former Illinois Chess Bulletin Editor Ken Marshall writes in that he did not know Mr. DeFotis personally but did get to see him play on occasion.
 Marshall says that DeFotis was considered a top young Illinois player during the late 60's and early 70's.

 According to sources, Mr. DeFotis walked away from competitive chess in the early 1990's as a FIDE Master due to the lack of significant prize funds in chess -- and perhaps out of frustration that midwest GM-norm events were scarce.

 Mr. DeFotis was also a world-class backgammon player and superior contract bridge enthusiast -- and excelled at other games as well.
 According to Marshall, DeFotis was a member of a five-man team that won the 1979 Grand National Team Championship of the American Contract Bridge League.

 Despite a prolonged absence from chess he returned to chess briefly in the latter 80's and early 90's and was still a strong player.